GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

 ---
-title: Image support for the async clipboard API subhead:The Asynchronous Clipboard API now handles some images, in addition to text.
+title: Image support for the async clipboard API
+subhead: The Asynchronous Clipboard API now handles some images, in addition to text.
 authors:
   - thomassteiner
 description: Chrome 76 adds expands the functionality of the Async Clipboard API to add support for png images.
 Copying and pasting images to the clipboard has never been easier.